 Get a FREE copy of the ITALIAN

 DINNER PARTY MENU- complete with recipes!

 A traditional goulash recipe always includes paprika.
 Seasoning for goulash requires paying some attention to what variety of paprika you are using.
 A quick trip to a good grocery store, confirms there are many varieties of paprika to choose from.
 Do you want a spicy goulash or are you after a classic goulash with a milder taste?

 If you are looking to replicate a classic goulash recipe I would go for “Hungarian paprika”, “smoky paprika” or “sweet paprika”.
 They will all deliver slightly different results.
 The best all round choice is “Hungarian paprika”, if you love a smoky taste go for “smoky paprika”.
 “Sweet paprika” is the mildest choice.
 You can read more about paprika here.

-Once you know what paprika you are going to use, it is time to make our Romanian goulash, or more correctly, our pork goulash.
+Once you know what paprika you are going to use, it is time to make our paprika pork recipe, pork goulash.

 Traditional Romanian Food: Pork Goulash

 In rural, Romania, you can still observe shepherds, hard at work, minding their flocks of sheep.
 Tradition still runs very strongly in Romania and this flows through in the food.
 On numerous occasions, we observed traditional Romanian food being prepared on open fires with big pots of steaming Romanian dishes.

 This authentic goulash recipe is a popular food in Romania.
 Pork goulash is easy to make and is all “set and forget”.
 All the work is up front making it an ideal dinner party food.
 There are no hard to source items to buy.
 Most people already have these ingredients in their kitchen.